The Gallaher Trust works alongside a number of Delivery Partners servicing an array of sectors.

 In 2019, The Gallaher Trust committed £152,000 to the PARITY project.

-In 2023, The Gallaher Trust committed a further £60,000 to Triangle Housing to support the opening of a new ‘Ballymena Artisan Centre’ within Ballymena town centre, offering an artisan retail and craft experience and providing additional training opportunities for 36 disadvantaged adults.
+In 2023, The Gallaher Trust committed a further £60,000 to Triangle Housing to support the opening of a new ‘Ballymena Artisan Centre’ within Ballymena town centre, offering an artisan retail and craft experience and providing additional training opportunities for 40 disadvantaged adults with 23 already supported.

-The Gallaher Trust first partnered with The Prince’s Trust in November 2019, providing £160,000 support for The Prince’s Trust.
+The Gallaher Trust first partnered with The King’s Trust in November 2019, providing £160,000 support for The King’s Trust.
 The PROGRESS project helps young adults from the Ballymena area gain the qualifications and skills they need to secure sustainable employment.

 Over a three-year period, the project engaged with 108 young adults, with 80 improving their skills, 17 receiving Development Awards, 13 progressing into further education, and 33 gaining employment.

-Following this success, The Gallaher Trust has agreed to continue funding The Prince’s Trust with a further £150,000 for their three-year PROSPER project.
-By December 2025, this project aims to engage with 120 young adults from the area, with 90 developing their skills, 60 receiving Development Awards, 30 entering further education, and another 30 securing employment.
+Following this success, The Gallaher Trust agreed to continue funding The King’s Trust with a further £150,000 for their three-year PROSPER project.
+By December 2025, this project aims to engage with 120 young adults from the area, with 60 receiving Development Awards, 30 entering further education, and another 30 securing employment.

 Age NI

-The Gallaher Trust has committed £65,000 to support Age NI’s Staying Sharp project which is a pilot project aimed at promoting healthy lifestyle choices and reducing the risk of developing dementia of older people who are living with Mild Cognitive Impairment (MCI).
+In April 2019, The Gallaher Trust committed £85,000 to support Age NI’s Staying Sharp project which is a pilot project aimed at promoting healthy lifestyle choices and reducing the risk of developing dementia of older people who are living with Mild Cognitive Impairment (MCI).

 Harryville Men’s Shed

-Over the next three years, the project aims to increase membership by 250%, grow the number of men engaged in healthy lifestyle projects from 10 to 30 and increase the number of men engaged in training, education and awareness sessions from eight to 25.
+With The Gallaher Trust funding, Harryville Men’s Shed plans to support Harryville’s mission by increasing membership figures by 250%, raising the number of men engaged in healthy lifestyle projects from 10 to 30; and growing the number of members engaged in training, educational and awareness sessions from eight to 25.
+To date, membership has increased by 78% to 32 and 40 events have been held with an average attendance of 11 people per event.

 Scholarships

-The Gallaher Trust has invested a total of £160,000 to establish three scholarships which will support 18 disadvantaged young adults within the wider Ballymena area.
+The Gallaher Trust has invested a total of £160,000 to establish three scholarships which will support 18 disadvantaged young adults within the wider Ballymena area by September 2025.

 In 2021, The Gallaher Trust partnered with the Northern Regional College to establish a Foundation Degree Scholarship.
 This scholarship supports two students per year who wish to study courses in Engineering, Business with Digital Technology, Computing and Creative Media, covering their course fees for two years.